the-crypt-keeper/LLooM/SERVERS.md

 | :exclamation: Note that you cannot use -fa as this results in all the logits being `null` and its strongly discouraged to launch with any kind of parallelism because this both reduces available context size and seems to break the KV caching so performance suffers.  |
 |-----------------------------------------|

+## KoboldCpp

+The [KoboldCPP API](https://github.com/LostRuins/koboldcpp/issues/469) does not support the `logprobs` feature at this time and it doesn't appear to be on the development roadmap.

+## Ollama

+The [Ollama API](https://github.com/ollama/ollama/issues/2415) does not support the `logprobs` feature, although a PR is available so this may be supported in the future.

+# Cloud Services

+## Groq

+The [Groq API](https://console.groq.com/docs/openai) does not support the `logprobs` feature at this time.